 What is a risk protection order?

-A risk protection order can be issued by a judge to prohibit a person from having or buying firearms or other deadly weapons or ammunition.
+A risk protection order can be issued by a judge to prohibit a person who is age 18 or older from having or buying firearms or other deadly weapons or ammunition.
 As part of the risk protection order, the judge will issue a warrant for the police to enter into the individual’s home or any other place and take (seize) all firearms, deadly weapons, and ammunition.

-The law says that a state’s attorney, an assistant state’s attorney, or two police officers can request the order when they have probable cause to believe that:
+The law says that a state’s attorney, an assistant state’s attorney, or a police officer can request the order when they have probable cause to believe that:

 - a person poses a risk of immediate personal injury to himself, herself, or another person; and